Box Icon

 Working with every major carrier is what makes weBoost signal boosters a better solution over femtocells or microcells that only support one carrier.
 Our boosters are FCC-certified and will improve, 3G, 4G LTE, and Nationwide 5G for years to come.

 Both iPhones and Android phones have a field test mode that you can use to measure the actual signal strength in decibel milliwatts (dBm), which is the industry standard measure.
 The field test mode tells you both the available signal strength and type of network, such as 2G, 3G, 4G, or LTE.
-There are also apps you can download onto your phone that can measure available signal strength.
-Some mobile apps tell you in which direction the cell signal is coming from.

 Similar Articles